SnowFx1/SnowFx1/README.md

 # Hi there! 👋 I'm Adrian Baihaqi

-## 🌐 Website Developer
+## 🌐 Backend Developer

 <div style="background-color: #f0f8ff; padding: 20px; border-radius: 10px;">
-  I'm a passionate website developer with experience in building modern web applications.
+  I'm a passionate Backend Developer with experience in building modern web applications.
 I enjoy working with various technologies and frameworks to create efficient and user-friendly web solutions.
 Below are some of the tools and technologies I frequently work with:
 </div>

 ### 🚀 Technologies & Tools